Particular/docs.particular.net/samples/rabbitmq/native-integration/sample.md

 ### Uniquely identifying messages

 NServiceBus requires all messages to be uniquely identified in order to be able to perform retries in a safe way.
 Unfortunately, RabbitMQ doesn't provide a unique id for messages by automatically, so a unique id will need to be manually generated.
-By default, NServiceBus will look for this message id in the optional AMQP `message-id` message header.
-This behavior can be modified by calling `CustomMessageIdStrategy` to tell NServiceBus to look in a different location for the message id.
+By default, NServiceBus will look for this message id in the optional [AMQP](https://www.amqp.org/) `message-id` message header.
+This behavior can be modified by using a [custom message identifier strategy](/nservicebus/rabbitmq/configuration-api.md#configuring-rabbitmq-transport-to-be-used-controlling-the-message-id-strategy) to tell NServiceBus to look in a different location for the message identifier.
 Using this custom strategy, the id can be extracted from any message header, or even the message payload itself.

-To set this up for this sample, generate a unique id on the sender side and attach it to the `MessageId` property:
+To set this up for this sample, generate a unique identifier on the sender side and attach it to the `MessageId` property:

 snippet:GenerateUniqueMessageId